ekg/mmcur/intro.md

 [xAI's stated goal is a "1% shot at a Kardashev type 1 civilization"](https://www.capacitymedia.com/article/musks-xais-colossus-cluster-set-for-one-million-gpu-supercomputer-expansion)—a [society capable of harnessing all its planet's energy](https://en.wikipedia.org/wiki/Planetary_civilization), presumably enabled by the AGI they aim to bring into the world.
 And they're just getting started, with a tenfold [expansion of Colossus to 1M GPUs](https://www.ft.com/content/9c0516cf-dd12-4665-aa22-712de854fe2f) already planned.

-You may have noticed that, although ravenous and hyperactive, a learning human child doesn't generate a thousand meter plume of water vapor and reactive particulates to develop their intelligence.
+You may have noticed that, although ravenous and hyperactive, a human child doesn't generate a thousand meter plume of water vapor and reactive particulates to develop their intelligence.
 Yet your average human, fueled by sandwiches, can implement any algorithm with just pen and paper.
 <a name="bronzeage">So augmented with bronze age technology, we become "universal" computers in Turing's language—the quintessential "general" intelligence capable of solving any problem given enough time and snacks.</a>
  For the sake of argument, let’s agree: general intelligence ≈ universal computer.